dynamiquel/ember/readme.md

 ### VS Code

+*Note: the VS Code theme is not feature-parity with the JetBrains theme due to limitations and time.*

 1. Download the [VSIX file](vscode/ember-0.0.1.vsix) from this repository.
 2. In VS Code, open the command palette (`Ctrl+Shift+P`).
 3. Run the `Extensions: Install from VSIX...` command.